OpenEDC/OpenEDC-Docker/README.md

 ```
 ./openedc-run -wpdo 3000 yourname
 ```

+### SSL
+With the nginx installed by setting the -w flag comes self signed certificate, so the instance is also available under https://localhost/${name}.
+The reason for this being necessary lies in the requirements of the used web crypto api.
+By enabling https you are able to deploy the docker image on a vm and make it accessible to other people.
+Please note that you have to accept the self signed certificate in your browser.
+You **have to** use the **-w** flag when using the script or *-f docker-compose.nginx.yml* when using the raw command (see below @Executing manually).

 ## With Powershell
 As written above, the best way is using the git bash.
 There are other ways of making the configuration possible with Powershell.